dave1407/Project-4/Final Project Folder/Project_4 README.md

 ## Predict year 2020 results using the Model:
 After training and testing the model, we were able to feed 2020 data through the model and get the predicted winners.

+The group beleived that there may be inbalance in the target data so the SMOTE (Synthetic Minority Oversampling Technique) was applied to the SVM and Logistics Regression models.
+Running the SVM using SMOTE created an even lower score across all metrics (accuracy, precison and resilience).
+As a result, SMOTE was removed from the SVM model.

 # Logisitcs Regression